SerCom-KC/cartoon-network-schedule/next-showings.md

 ### Wednesday, June 13th
 06:00AM Steven Universe - Horror Club
 06:15AM Ben 10 - Double Hex
+06:30AM Teen Titans Go! - BL4Z3; Hot Salad Water
 07:00AM Ben 10 - Ye Olde Laser Duel
 07:15AM Unikitty! - The Zone
 07:30AM Unikitty! - License to Punch; Too Many Unikittys
+08:00AM Ben 10 - Ben Again and Again
+08:15AM Teen Titans Go! - Lication
+08:30AM Teen Titans Go! - Career Day; Ones and Zeros
+09:00AM Ben 10 - King Koil
 09:15AM The Amazing World of Gumball - The Upgrade
 09:30AM The Amazing World of Gumball - The Points; The Comic
+10:00AM Ben 10 - The Charm Offensive
+10:15AM Teen Titans Go! - Arms Race with Legs
+10:30AM Teen Titans Go! - Wally T; Obinray
+11:00AM Ben 10 - Double Hex
+11:15AM Teen Titans Go! - Rad Dudes with Bad Tudes
+11:30AM Teen Titans Go! - History Lesson; The Art of Ninjutsu
+12:00PM Ben 10 - Ye Olde Laser Duel
 12:15PM The Amazing World of Gumball - The Ollie
-12:30PM The Amazing World of Gumball - The Father; The Catfish
+12:30PM The Amazing World of Gumball - The Catfish; The Father
+01:00PM Ben 10 - Ben Again and Again
+01:15PM Teen Titans Go! - Books
+01:30PM Teen Titans Go! - Power Moves; Staring at the Future
+02:00PM Ben 10 - King Koil
+03:00PM Ben 10 - The Charm Offensive
 03:15PM OK K.O.!
 Let's Be Heroes - Legends of Mr. Gar
 03:30PM OK K.O.!
-Let's Be Heroes - Know Your Mom; Glory Days
+Let's Be Heroes - Glory Days; Know Your Mom
+04:00PM Ben 10 - Double Hex
 04:15PM The Amazing World of Gumball - The Gripes
 04:30PM The Amazing World of Gumball - The Fraud; The Void
+05:00PM Ben 10 - Ye Olde Laser Duel
 05:15PM Craig of the Creek - Too Many Treasures
 05:30PM Craig of the Creek - Wildernessa; The Brood
+06:00PM Ben 10 - Ben Again and Again
+07:00PM Ben 10 - King Koil
 07:15PM We Bare Bears - The Audition
 07:30PM We Bare Bears - Everyone's Tube; Grizz Helps

 ### Thursday, June 14th
 06:00AM Steven Universe - Winter Forecast
+06:15AM Ben 10 - The Charm Offensive
+07:00AM Ben 10 - Double Hex
 07:15AM Unikitty! - Film Fest
 07:30AM Unikitty! - Buggin' Out; Unikitty News!
 09:15AM The Amazing World of Gumball - The Romantic
-09:30AM The Amazing World of Gumball - The Uploads; The Bus
+09:30AM The Amazing World of Gumball - The Bus; The Uploads
 12:15PM The Amazing World of Gumball - The Cycle
 12:30PM The Amazing World of Gumball - The Cringe; The Stars
 03:15PM OK K.O.!
 Let's Be Heroes - We're Captured
 03:30PM OK K.O.!
 Let's Be Heroes - Face Your Fears; Plazalympics
+04:15PM The Amazing World of Gumball - The Boss
+04:30PM The Amazing World of Gumball - The Law; The Allergy
 05:15PM Craig of the Creek - Itch to Explore
-05:30PM Craig of the Creek - You're It; Escape from Family Dinner
+05:30PM Craig of the Creek - Escape from Family Dinner; You're It
 07:15PM We Bare Bears - Yuri and the Bear
 07:30PM We Bare Bears - The Fair; $100

 ### Friday, June 15th
 06:00AM Steven Universe - Maximum Capacity
 07:15AM Unikitty! - Dinner Apart-y
-07:30AM Unikitty! - R & Arr; Chair
+07:30AM Unikitty! - Chair; R & Arr
+09:15AM The Amazing World of Gumball - The Apprentice
+09:30AM The Amazing World of Gumball - The Hug; The Night
+12:15PM The Amazing World of Gumball - The Grades
+12:30PM The Amazing World of Gumball - The Diet; The Cage
 03:15PM OK K.O.!
 Let's Be Heroes - Everybody Likes Rad?
 03:30PM OK K.O.!
 Let's Be Heroes - Parents Day; You Have To Care
 05:15PM Craig of the Creek - Jessica Goes to the Creek
-05:30PM Craig of the Creek - Dog Decider; The Curse
+05:30PM Craig of the Creek - The Curse; Dog Decider
 07:15PM We Bare Bears - Grizzly the Movie
 07:30PM We Bare Bears - Road Trip; Coffee Cave

 ### Saturday, June 16th
 06:00AM Apple & Onion - Apple's in Trouble; 4 on 1
 06:30AM Apple & Onion - Hotdog's Movie Premiere; Bottle Catch
-04:00PM The Powerpuff Girls - Blundercup; Ragnarock and Roll
+04:00PM The Powerpuff Girls - Ragnarock and Roll; Blundercup

 ### Sunday, June 17th
-06:00AM Clarence - Tree of Life; Stump Brothers
+06:00AM Clarence - Stump Brothers; Tree of Life
 06:30AM Craig of the Creek - Too Many Treasures; Bring Out Your Beast
 07:00AM Craig of the Creek - Wildernessa; Lost in the Sewer
 07:30AM Clarence - Clarence and Sumo's Rexcellent Adventure; Clarence Wendle and the Eye of Coogan
 08:00AM Clarence - Capture the Flag
 08:30AM Craig of the Creek - Sunday Clothes; The Future is Cardboard
-09:00AM Clarence - RC Car; Dog King Clarence
+09:00AM Clarence - Dog King Clarence; RC Car
 09:30AM Clarence - A Sumoful Mind; Animal Day
-10:00AM Craig of the Creek - The Brood; Itch to Explore
+10:00AM Craig of the Creek - Itch to Explore; The Brood
 10:30AM Clarence - Trampoline; Chad and the Marathon
 11:00AM Clarence - The Tunnel; Talent Show
-11:30AM Craig of the Creek - You're It; Escape from Family Dinner
+11:30AM Craig of the Creek - Escape from Family Dinner; You're It
 12:00PM Clarence - Clarence the Movie; Karate Mom
 12:30PM Clarence - RC Car; A Sumoful Mind
-01:00PM Craig of the Creek - Jessica Goes to the Creek; Monster in the Garden
+01:00PM Craig of the Creek - Monster in the Garden; Jessica Goes to the Creek
 01:30PM Clarence - Belson Gets a Girlfriend; The Big Game
 02:00PM Clarence - Animal Day; The Tunnel
 02:30PM Craig of the Creek - The Curse; The Final Book
-03:00PM Craig of the Creek - Dog Decider
+03:00PM Craig of the Creek - Dog Decider; Too Many Treasures
 03:30PM Clarence - Brains TV; Sumo Goes West
 04:00PM Clarence - Fishing Trip; Missing Cat
+04:30PM Craig of the Creek - Bring Out Your Beast; Wildernessa
-05:00PM Clarence - Just Wait in the Car; Cool Guy Clarence
+05:00PM Clarence - Cool Guy Clarence; Just Wait in the Car
 05:30PM Clarence - Pool's Out for Summer; Big Trouble in Little Aberdale
 06:30PM Clarence - Dare Day